opensourcedesign/opensourcedesign.github.io/CONTRIBUTING.md

 ## Want to talk about design?

-Join us on our forum and jump right in :)
+Join us on our forum and [tell us about yourself](https://discourse.opensourcedesign.net/t/introductions-come-in-say-hi/41).

 ## Want to organize a local or international event?